Multifamily Properties Quarterly

 Office Properties Quarterly is a 32-page standalone section published four times per year.
-This publication is mailed with the Colorado Real Estate Journal which is mailed to more than 3,500 commercial real estate professionals twice monthly and read online by an additional 1,200 subscribers.
+This publication is mailed with the Colorado Real Estate Journal which is mailed to more than 3,500 commercial real estate professionals.
 In addition, online viewers at crej.com exceed 30k per month.
 Readership includes developers, investors, brokers, lenders, contractors, architects, property managers and other members of the Colorado commercial real estate community.

 For advertising questions, please contact Lori Golightly at firstname.lastname@example.org or 303-623-1148 ext.
 102

 - Colorado Springs enjoys a downtown revivalYou’ve seen it in Denver – now it is happening in downtown Colorado Springs.
 An international attraction is opening soon, the U.S. Olympic Museum and Hall of Fame.
 A new downtown

 - Public-private partnerships provide project optionsAdapt or die.
 It’s as true of real estate development as it is in nature.
 That phrase has been repeated in various forms by authors, researchers, business coaches and, let’s not forget,

 - Lakewood project repurposes blighted property“I am not sure there is any greater impact on a community and on personal lives than taking a blighted, contaminated, vacant, unattractive building and turning it into a vibrant, beautiful space